 On 15 July 2018, the m.v.
 Panamax Alexander was wholly responsible for a collision in the Suez Canal that left her disabled: see Sakizaya Kalon EWHC 2604 (Admlty).
 Before she had been cleared out of the Canal, a northbound convoy was sent past her the following morning.The m.v.
 NYK Falcon, an extremely large container ship, came past at no.3 in the convoy, causing Alexander to lose her moorings and swing out into the main channel of the Canal.
 The m.v.
 NYK Orpheus, a very large container ship following the Falcon at no.4 in the convoy, failed to stop in time and collided with her.

 Held: there was fault on the part of all three ships, responsibility for which should be apportioned under s.187 of the Merchant Shipping Act 1995 in the proportions 5:5:2 (Alexander:Orpheus:Falcon).

-The full judgment, EWHC 2828 (Admlty), can be found on the National Archive.
+The full judgment, EWHC 2828 (Admlty) (external link), can be found on the National Archive.

 m.v.
 MSC Flaminia (No.2) MSC Mediterranean Shipping Co S.A. v Stolt Tank Containers B.V. et al. (Andrew Baker J)